Updated: June 24, 2022

 There are a number of health consequences to drinking alcohol.
 These health problems will affect anyone who drinks more than moderately, not just those dealing with alcoholism.
 Alcohol affects many parts of the body and increases the risk of many chronic diseases and problems.

-There are a number of short-term effects like alcohol poisoning, which can prove to be deadly, and there a long list of long-term effects that people who overuse alcohol are at risk of dealing with.
+There are a number of short-term effects like alcohol poisoning, which can prove to be deadly, and there’s a long list of long-term effects that people who overuse alcohol are at risk of dealing with.

-One of the biggest consequences of over drinking is the increased risk of alcohol-associated cancers.
-Based on data from the National Cancer Institute, an estimated 3.5 percent of cancer deaths in the country were alcohol related.
+One of the biggest consequences of overdrinking is the increased risk of alcohol-associated cancers.
+Based on data from the National Cancer Institute, an estimated 3.5 percent of cancer deaths in the country were alcohol-related.

 Moderate drinkers have a 1.8-fold higher risk of oral cavity and throat cancers.
 Meanwhile, alcohol consumption at any level is associated with an increased risk of esophageal cancer.
 Heavy alcohol consumption is associated with a two-fold increase in liver cancer.
-Studies have consistently found that an increased risk of breast cancer with increasing alcohol intake.
+Studies have consistently found an increased risk of breast cancer with increasing alcohol intake.